emdgroup/baybe/README.md

 pip install -e .
 ```

-If you need to add additional dependencies make sure to use the correct syntax
+If you need to add additional dependencies, make sure to use the correct syntax
 including `''`:

 ```bash